mermop/mermop.github.io/README.md

-## Hello this is internet
+## This is basically my CV

 TODO:
+* portfolio pieces
+* get auto scroll right - I think it should be aligned to bottom
-* Indicator for newest content
+* animation for new content?
-* consider some kind of auto scroll